-An individual under 21 years of age that alters, defaces, or otherwise falsifies identification (ID) offered as proof of age with the intent of purchasing marijuana, marijuana products, or marijuana accessories, shall be subject to a civil penalty fine and completion of a drug awareness program.
-If the individual is under 18 years of age, they shall be subject to the same civil penalty fine as an individual over 18 years of age but under 21 years of age, and shall also be subject to notification of their parent or guardian.
-Failure to complete a drug awareness program within one year of offense may be basis for delinquency proceedings.
+An individual under 18 years old that alters, defaces, or otherwise falsifies ID offered as proof of age with the intent of purchasing marijuana, marijuana products, or marijuana accessories shall be subject to a civil penalty of not more than \$100, completion of a drug awareness program, and notification of parent or legal guardian.
+Failure to complete drug awareness program within one year of offense may be basis for delinquency proceedings.